 The report has been published by Autism CRC to assist public knowledge and discussion to improve the outcomes for autistic people through end-user driven research.
 General use of any or all of this information in the report should give due acknowledgement to its source.
 You should seek independent professional, technical or legal (as required) advice before acting on any information contained in this report.
 Autism CRC makes no warranties or assurances with respect to this report.
-Autism CRC and all persons associated with it exclude all liability (including liability for negligence) in relation to any opinion, advice or information.
+Autism CRC and all persons associated with it exclude all liability (including liability for negligence) in relation to any opinion, advice or information contained in this report or for any consequences arising from the use of such opinion, advice or information.
 Copyright in this Guideline and all the information it contains vests in Autism CRC.